One of the questions I am often asked is “How can I get my friends and family more involved in preparedness?“

 While there are a LOT of answers to this–and some people who may never be interested no matter what you do–I have one suggestion that I believe will work for many.

-But First, a Quick Story
+Quick Prepardness Story

-When I was first married, my mom gave me a three month (or was it one month?) supply of food from the LDS Home Storage center.
+When I was first married, my mom gave me a three-month (or was it one month?) supply of food from the LDS Home Storage Center.
 Not the most exciting gift, right?
 And to tell you the truth, it didn’t get me all excited at all.
 That was not a memorable moment on the video camera.

 But I was grateful.
 I was.
 I knew deep down that I should be better prepared.
 I just didn’t want to have to spend any time and money on it.